Skip to main content

 Pollution Prevention

 Pollution prevention, also known as “P2” or “source reduction,” is any practice that reduces or eliminates pollution at its source prior to waste management.
-With less waste being created, the likelihood of impacts to human health and the environment is reduced.
+By generating less waste, the likelihood of impacts to human health and the environment is reduced.
 Additionally, it is often less expensive for facilities to prevent pollution from being created than to pay for control, treatment, or disposal of wastes.

-• Facilities implemented source reduction activities for almost 200 different chemicals.
+• Facilities implemented 3,690 new source reduction activities for almost 200 different chemicals

 As with any dataset, there are many factors to consider when using TRI data.
 Find a summary of key factors associated with the data used in the National Analysis in the Introduction.
 For more information see Factors to Consider When Using Toxics Release Inventory Data.